 (a) By the Judge.
 Participation in the Program is voluntary, except when ordered by the court.
 A contested matter in a case, adversary proceeding, or other dispute (hereinafter collectively referred to as "Matter" or "Matters") may be assigned to the Program by order of the judge at a status conference or other hearing.
 If a Matter is to be assigned to the Program by the judge, the judge will enter an order assigning the Matter to the Program.
-The parties will normally be given the opportunity to confer and designate a mutually acceptable Mediator as well as an alternate Mediator, and upon agreement, should follow the program Administrator, or its designee, to be appropriate and necessary, the Program Administrator will select a Mediator.
+The parties will normally be given the opportunity to confer and designate a mutually acceptable Mediator as well as an alternate Mediator, and upon agreement, should follow the procedure set forth in subparagraph (b).
+If the parties cannot agree, or if the judge deems selection by the Program Administrator, or its designee, to be appropriate and necessary, the Program Administrator will select a Mediator.
 Nothing contained in these Local Rules of Bankruptcy Procedure is intended to preclude other forms of dispute resolution with the consent of the parties and, where required, approval of the court.
 The court will enter an order on the Program Administrator's selection of the Mediator.